Kickstart your coding journey with our Python Code Assistant. An AI-powered assistant that's always ready to help. Don't miss out!

-Geocoding is the process of transforming a description of a location (such as a physical address or a name of a place) into a pair of latitude and longitude on the Earth's surface for that place.
+Geocoding is the process of transforming a description of a location (such as a physical address or the name of a place) into a pair of latitude and longitude on the Earth's surface for that place.

 It also refers to converting geographic coordinates to a description of a location (such as an address); this is often called reverse geocoding.
 In this tutorial, we will learn how to do both with the help of the GeoPy library in Python.